Aliases for HTR7 Gene

 GeneCards Summary for HTR7 Gene

-HTR7 (5-Hydroxytryptamine (Serotonin) Receptor 7, Adenylate Cyclase-Coupled) is a Protein Coding gene.
-Diseases associated with HTR7 include thalamic disease and barbiturate dependence.
+HTR7 (5-Hydroxytryptamine Receptor 7) is a Protein Coding gene.
+Diseases associated with HTR7 include autistic disorder and periodic fever, menstrual cycle dependent.
 Among its related pathways are Signaling by GPCR and Ras signaling pathway.
-GO annotations related to this gene include G-protein coupled receptor activity and serotonin receptor activity.
+GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled serotonin receptor activity.
 An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot Summary for HTR7 Gene

 This is one of the several different receptors for 5-hydroxytryptamine (serotonin), a biogenic hormone that functions as a neurotransmitter, a hormone, and a mitogen.
 The activity of this receptor is mediated by G proteins that stimulate adenylate cyclase.

 Serotonin 5-HT7 receptors are located primarily in the thalamus, hypothalamus and hippocampus.
 The function of these receptors includes the regulation of circadian rhythms, thermoregulation, learning and memory and smooth muscle relaxation.